balena-io/pinejs/docs/CustomServerCode.md

 #### engine
 A lowercase string that denotes the current database engine in use (possible values are currently: postgres, mysql, websql, and sqlite)

+#### executeSql(sql, bindings[, callback])
+This runs the given SQL statement in a transaction of it's own, with ? bindings replaced by the values in the bindings array and returns a promise.
+#### callback
+This has a signature of (err, result)

 #### transaction([callback])
 Returns a promise that will provide a "tx" object.
 ##### callback